dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

   ///
   /// [callback] might be invoked on an arbitrary thread and not necessary
-  /// on the same thread that created [FinalizationRegistry]. external factory FinalizationRegistry(NativeFinalizerPtr callback);
+  /// on the same thread that created [FinalizationRegistry]. external factory NativeFinalizationRegistry(NativeFinalizerPtr callback);

   /// Same as [super.register] but allows to specify an [externalSize] to
   /// guide GC heuristics.
-  void register(F value,
+  void register(covariant F value,
                 Pointer finalizationToken,
                 {Object? unregisterToken, int externalSize});
 }